Mostafa-Mohamed4932/storey/README.md

 - Tap on a book to view more details.
 - Add books to their cart by tapping on the "Add to Cart" button.
 - View their cart by tapping on the cart icon.
-- Remove items from the cart if desired.

 ## Contributing